adunkman/dunkman.me/app/content/puzzling/2026-nationals.md

 Teams preimilary competitions are held on two puzzles: one 500pc unreleased Ravensburger puzzle and one 1000pc unreleased Ravensburger puzzle, and competitors have 2 hours and 15 minutes to either complete or finish as much of both of the puzzles as possible.

 My team (myself, Michael Ha, Michelle Bone, and Julia Buck) will compete in Teams A Prelimiary round.
-You will be able to see the [results on worldjigsaw.org](https://worldjigsawpuzzle.org/usajpa/nationals2026/teams/A).
+We will be at table 25 and you will be able to see the [results on worldjigsaw.org](https://worldjigsawpuzzle.org/usajpa/nationals2026/teams/A).

 The competition will happen at 1:30pm ET on Saturday, March 28, 2026 and will be live streamed below.